codeface-io/SwiftLSP/README.md

 ![](Documentation/SwiftLSP.png)

-The above image was generated with the [codeface app](https://codeface.io).
+The above image was generated with [Codeface](https://codeface.io).

 ## Development Status